0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonAccessControlUpgradeable.md

 A contract that inherits `AccessControlUpgradeable` from Openzeppelin, but with the following modifications:

-- Delete `ERC165Upgradeable` dependencies to save us the "gap" variables and let us have consistent storage.
+- Deleted `ERC165Upgradeable` dependencies to save us the "gap" variables and let us have consistent storage.
-- Add the legacy `Owner` variable, to be consistent with the previous.
+- Added the legacy `Owner` variable, to be consistent with the previous.
-- Add custom errors.
+- Added custom errors.
-- Replace `_msgSender()` with `msg.sender`.
+- Replaced `_msgSender()` with `msg.sender`.

 ## Functions